cylerc/AP_SC/README.md

 Results described in:

-Conrad, C., Higham, C., Eda, M. and Marwick, B. (in press) Paleoecology and Forager Subsistence Strategies During the Pleistocene-Holocene Transition: A Reinvestigation of the Zooarchaeological Assemblage from Spirit Cave, Mae Hong Son Province, Thailand.
-Asian Perspectives.
+Conrad, C., Higham, C., Eda, M. and Marwick, B. (2016) Paleoecology and Forager Subsistence Strategies During the Pleistocene-Holocene Transition: A Reinvestigation of the Zooarchaeological Assemblage from Spirit Cave, Mae Hong Son Province, Thailand.
+Asian Perspectives 55(1).

 NOTES All data required to perform the analyses can be found in (Conrad 2015).
 The script was run using R version 3.1.1 on Mac OS X 10.8.5